Eligibility and funding amounts

 The grant is allocated in line with the financial year, which begins in April, rather than the academic year.
-Allocations are based on data from the previous January census.
-If an eligible pupil joins after this census, you won't receive their allocation until the following year.
+It's based on the number of eligible pupils recorded at your school in the:

 Maintained schools receive the grant through their local authority (LA).
 Academies receive it directly from the Education and Skills Funding Agency.
 All schools receive quarterly instalments.

-Pupil premium funding for looked-after children (LAC) is allocated to the virtual school head in the LA, rather than schools.
-The virtual school head will work with schools to decide how it'll be spent.
+Pupil premium funding for looked-after children is allocated to the virtual school head in the LA, rather than schools.
+The virtual school head will work with schools to decide how it will be spent.

 Spending the grant